 Burning the Cigar

 Even the way the cigar is burned will affect the flavor.
 Cigars are designed to burn evenly and the tobaccos used inside the cigar are arranged in specific ways to provide a specific, often eventful smoking experience.
-For example, a cigar might start off with a mild taste that slowly grows stronger and eventually morphs and evolves to include entirely different tasting notes than the ones it started out with.
+For example, a cigar might start off with a mellow taste that slowly grows stronger and eventually morphs and evolves to include entirely different tasting notes than the ones it started out with.
 This is the result of the different types of carefully arranged tobaccos burning as you progress through the cigar, revealing its nuances and complexities.
 If the cigar doesn’t burn cleanly and evenly you will not be treated to the blender’s intended smoking experience.

 If you find yourself enjoying a certain type of cigar over and over again, chances are it’s because of that particular cigar’s flavor elements – and all of the processes that went into making it.
 Cigar flavors break down into several different categories, and each category includes specific notes, hints, or tastes.